mpmpmpmp1/braze-docs/_docs/_partners/additional_channels_and_extensions/additional_channels/advertising/StackAdapt.md

   * Country
   * Gender
   * Time Zone
+  * Created At
+  * External ID
-  * Email Subscribe
+  * Language

 {% endtab %}

-{% tab User Attributes %}
+{% tab Custom Attributes %}

-**User Attributes**
+**Custom Attributes:**
+Attributes that are specific to your app or business, defined based on your specific business needs.
+{% endtab %}

+{% tab Attribution Data %}

+**Attribution Data**

   * Attributed Ad
   * Attributed Adgroup
   * Attributed Campaign
   * Attributed Source
-  * Created At
-  * Email Subscribe
-  * External Id
-  * Gender
-  * Id
-  * Language
-  * Push Subscribe
-  * Total Revenue

  {% endtab %}
- {% tab Subscription and Consent Status %}
+ {% tab Subscription Status %}

+**Subscription Status:**

+  * Email Subscription Status
+  * Push Subscription Status

-**Subscription/Consent Status:** It is crucial to accurately map fields in Braze that reflect user consent for marketing communications (for example, email subscription status).
+It is crucial to accurately map fields in Braze that reflect user consent for marketing communications (for example, email subscription status).
 This ensures that your advertising efforts remain compliant with user preferences and privacy regulations.

 {% endtab %}
 {% endtabs %}